elielam/SNIP-SYMFONY4/README.md

  - Compile and build assets with one of the command defined in WEBPACK ENCORE SECTION.

  - Start local web server with :
- "YourSymfonyFolder/: php bin/console run:server "
+ "YourSymfonyFolder/: php bin/console s:r "